ahmdhlm/SIMULINK-VIEWER/README.md

 ### APP:
 ### Block:
 ### Lines:
-- Parent class of Lines in which we detect the type of line (Direct , Break Or Branched) , then call the type class
+- Parent class of Lines in which we detect the type of line (Branched or NonBranched) , then call the type class
 - Also , it has 2 static methods : one to draw normal line with our style and the other to draw line with arrow
 ## Contributions:
 ### Mohamed Abdel Hamid 2001087